 Which one should you buy?
 My opinion

-If you have the extra cash to spend, I recommend you go with Midas MR18.
+If you have the extra cash to spend, I recommend you go with Midas MR18 (Amazon).
 That’s because it has a better build quality and sounds better.
 Also, the longer warranty period means you can always return it when something goes wrong within the period.

 However, if you don’t have that extra money, definitely go with the Behringer XR18.
 Many mixing engineers use it, and they get great results with it.